Randor Guy: Early life

-Randor Guy's original name was Rangadorai, but his pen name later became official.
+Randor Guy was born on 8 November 1937.
+His original name was Rangadorai, but his pen name (an anglicized anagram of his birth name) later became official.
 He graduated in BSc and B. L. from Madras University and commenced his career as a lawyer.
 After practising as a lawyer for a short time, he quit his job and joined a firm called Paterson and Co. where he worked for five years.
 In 1976, he resigned to devote all his time to writing.

 Work as a film historian

 Guy has been writing books on history and films since 1967.
 He became popular when his article on Frank Capra was purchased by the United States Information Agency for use as a reference work.
 As of 2008, he remains the only non-American whose work has been acquired as reference material by the Government of the United States of America.

-Guy is a regular columnist for such newspapers as the Mylapore Times, The Hindu and The Indian Express.
-He also writes for the film magazine, Screen.
-He writes on a variety of topics though he is mainly popular as a film historian and critic.
+Guy was a regular columnist for such newspapers as the Mylapore Times, The Hindu and The Indian Express.
+He also wrote for the film magazine, Screen.
+He wrote on a variety of topics, although he is mainly popular as a film historian and critic.

 Films

-Guy has written the screenplays for a few short documentaries and feature films.
-He has also produced a few advertisement films.
+Guy wrote the screenplays for a few short documentaries and feature films.
+He also produced a few advertisement films.
 In 1999, he scripted a 100-minute feature film in English titled Tales of The Kama Sutra: The Perfumed Garden for a Hollywood film company, directed by Jag Mundhra.
 It was subsequently dubbed into Hindi, Tamil and Telugu as Brahmachari.
 He later worked with the film's cinematographer, Ashok Kumar, on his trilingual production, Kaama (1999).
 He has written a Sinhalese film called Paradise Peak based on a best-selling crime novel written by him.
 His recent works include Kamasutra Nights: Maya starring actress Namitha.
 Maya is Namitha's first film in English.

+Death

+Guy died on 23 April 2023, at the age of 85.